Gretel and Hansel: Is the Film Based on Real Events?

-The film centres around a teenage girl and her little brother who get lost in the dark woods as they look for food, work and shelter.
-The siblings are lured by an old woman, who feeds them and gives them shelter, but eventually turns out to be an evil cannibalistic witch.
+The film centers around a teenage girl and her little brother who get lost in the dark woods as they look for food, work, and shelter.
+The siblings are lured by an old woman, who feeds them and gives them shelter but eventually turns out to be an evil cannibalistic witch.
 ‘Gretel & Hansel’ stars Sophia Lillis as Gretel, Sam Leakey as Hansel, Charles Babalola as The Hunter, and Alice Krige as Holda/The Witch.
-If you’re wondering what really inspired ‘Gretel & Hansel’, here are your answers.
+If you’re wondering what really inspired ‘Gretel & Hansel,’ here are your answers.

 ‘Gretel & Hansel’ is not based on a true story, and thank god for that.
 But it is inspired by the famous German folklore, “Hansel and Gretel” that all of us have grown up listening to.
 It was first recorded and published in 1812 by the legendary Brothers Grimm.
-Like Perkin’s film, the original tale centers around two siblings, Hansel and Gretel, that are kidnapped by a cannibalistic witch.
-She lures them into her house which is constructed with gingerbread, candy, confection and many other treats.
+Like Perkin’s film, the original tale centers around two siblings, Hansel and Gretel, who are kidnapped by a cannibalistic witch.
+She lures them into her house, which is constructed with gingerbread, candy, confection, and many other treats.
 But the kids outwit her and escape.

 Origin of the Folktale

 Have you ever wondered what inspired something so dark and disturbing?
-Apparently, Brothers, Jacob and Wilhelm Grimm, first heard the story of “Hansel and Gretel” from Dortchen Wild, Wilhelm’s friend and future wife.
-But this wasn’t where the story began as Wild too had heard the folklore from someone else.
+Apparently, the Brothers Jacob and Wilhelm Grimm first heard the story of “Hansel and Gretel” from Dortchen Wild, Wilhelm’s friend and future wife.
+But this wasn’t where the story began, as Wild, too, had heard the folklore from someone else.

-The original tale focuses on a poor woodcutter and his wife who are suffering the brunt of a horrible famine.
+The original tale focuses on a poor woodcutter and his wife, who are suffering the brunt of a horrible famine.
 To save themselves from starvation, the two decide to abandon their two children in the woods.
 In the original version, the woodcutter’s wife is the biological mother of the children.
-But her character was later turned into the typical selfish stepmother which is common in most European folktales.
+However, her character was later turned into the typical selfish stepmother, which is common in most European folktales.

 Real-Life Influences

-Despite there being no way to confirm whether or not cannibalism took place during the Great Famine in 1300s, our more recent history proves that it could have been a possibility.
-During Holodomor (or Terror-Famine) in Ukraine between 1932-1933, around 2,500 people were convicted for acts of cannibalism.
+Despite there being no way to confirm whether or not cannibalism took place during the Great Famine in the 1300s, our more recent history proves that it could have been a possibility.
+During Holodomor (or Terror-Famine) in Ukraine between 1932 and 1933, around 2,500 people were convicted for acts of cannibalism.

 Read More: Best Horror Movies of 2010s